Appalachian Heirs' Property Center

 Central Appalachia has extremely high rates of heirs’ property (land that has passed either without a will to multiple descendants or with a will to children in undivided interests, who become “tenants in common” of the property).
 Such patterns of clouded title can dramatically affect economic well being.
 Families can become vulnerable to land loss.
 It decreases intergenerational transfer of wealth and creates barriers to credit, investment, and legal and government services.
 When whole communities have high levels of land insecurity, they are vulnerable to blight and have trouble seizing new economic opportunities.
 Tangled, insecure, and inequitable land ownership patterns create major barriers to economic diversification, innovation, and prosperity in the region.

 On the other hand, heirs’ property can also carry benefits.
 Shared property, no matter how tangled the title, can carry deep emotional and cultural meanings that connect extended families to the land and intergenerational heritage.
-We seek balanced and affordable solutions to these complex challenges, with particular concern for the most underserved and low income communities.
+We seek balanced solutions to these complex challenges, with particular concern for the most underserved and low income communities.

 What is Heirs' Property?

-Introducing the Appalachian Heirs' Property Coalition
+Introducing the Appalachian Heirs' Property Center

 Title Clearing